The Lego Batman Movie: Box office

 The Lego Batman Movie grossed $175.8 million in the United States and Canada and $136.2 million in other territories for a worldwide gross of $312 million, against a production budget of $80 million.

 In the United States and Canada, The Lego Batman Movie opened alongside two other sequels, Fifty Shades Darker and John Wick: Chapter 2, and was projected to gross around $60 million from 4,088 theaters in its opening weekend.
 It earned $2.2 million from Thursday-night previews and $14.5 million on Friday.
 It went on to open with $53 million, finishing first at the box office.
 In its second weekend, the film grossed $32.7 million (a small drop of 38.4%), again topping the box office; with the additional President's Day holiday on Monday, it made a total of $42.7 million for the weekend.
 In its third weekend of release, the film dropped to second at the box office, behind newcomer Get Out, grossing $19.2 million (a drop of 41.2%).

-Outside North America the film was simultaneously released in 61 countries, and was expected to gross around $40 million over its first three days.
+Outside North America, the film was simultaneously released in 61 countries, and was expected to gross around $40 million over its first three days.
 It ended up grossing $37 million in its opening weekend, including $9.3 million in the United Kingdom, $2.6 million in Mexico, $2.3 million in Germany and $2.2 million in Russia.
+In the United Kingdom, the film topped the box office for three weeks until it was dethroned by Logan in its fourth weekend.
+Meanwhile, The Lego Batman Movie opened in China with $3.7 million and ranked in fourth place behind the latter film, A Dog's Purpose and Resident Evil: The Final Chapter.